-Name Туре Purpose log_msg string the name of the rule that will be logged when scheduling a job.
-It serves to trace the rules used when assigning the job attribute string the name of the NetYCE database field used to compare against the values to make this rule a match.
-The set of attributes can either use a default or refer to an existing Relation.
-Attribute uses are independent: Every rule can use a different attribute, or all can use the same. values string or array of strings the value of attribute that must be equal to make this rule a match.
+Name Туре Purpose values string or array of strings the value of attribute that must be equal to make this rule a match.
 When providing multiple values in an array format ('[]'), the attribute value must match one of these values to make the rule 'true'.
 The specified values can be literal (eq 'CO') or a regular expression (eg '/b2b./').
-The compares are always case INsensitive. servers string or array of strings the hostname of the NetYCE server(s) where the job can be scheduled When profiding multiple values in aan array format ('[]'), each of the servers schedulers will be contacted to locate the first available time of the requested queue using the requested start day and time.
+The compares are always case INsensitive. servers string or array of strings the hostname of the NetYCE server(s) where the job can be scheduled.
+When profiding multiple values in aan array format ('[]'), each of these servers schedulers will be contacted to locate the first available time slot of the requested queue using the requested start day and time.
 The earliest time slot available determines the server where the job will be submitted.
-This mechanism allows for load balancing over various Net servers. queue string the name of the scheduler queue where the job should be submitted to.
+This mechanism allows for load balancing over various NetYCE servers. queue string the name of the scheduler queue where the job should be submitted to.
 Non-existent queue names will be be replaced by the default yce queue. on_match array of rule- objects if the rule was found to be matching ('true'), the optional on-match can provide additional rules that can be evaluated.
 The effect is that consecutive on-match rules form an 'AND' logic whereas the rules in the rule-set array form a logical 'OR'.